Blog · Review Essay · Last reviewed June 25, 2026

 The book expands Frase's 2011 Jacobin essay of the same name.
 That origin matters.
 Four Futures is not a neutral forecast, a consulting scenario deck, or a technical account of robotics.
 It is political speculation, built from a two-by-two grid: abundance versus scarcity, equality versus hierarchy.
 From those axes Frase names four possible futures: communism, rentism, socialism, and exterminism.

 The book's method is deliberately stylized.
 Frase uses social theory and speculative fiction as instruments for clarifying choices.
 The point is not that one pure quadrant will arrive exactly as described.
 The point is that automation and ecological constraint do not decide their own politics.
-They enter a world of ownership, state power, class conflict, borders, logistics, law, and force.
+They enter a world of ownership, state power, class conflict, borders, logistics, law, energy systems, and force.

 The Matrix